Daniel-Mietchen/2016-aesir/primary.rst

 3. **Leveraging & driving open peer review.** Tina is reviewing a paper, and wants to mark it up with external blog commentary and public reviews.
-Unfortunately, the paper is a revision of a posted preprint and so its hypothes.is URL has changed and no annotations are associated with it; James submits the paper to an Aesir-based service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
+Unfortunately, the paper is a revision of a posted preprint and so its Hypothes.is URL has changed and no annotations are associated with it; James submits the paper to an Aesir-based service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
 As